Dan J. Harkey

 https://www.google.com/imgres?imgurl=https%3A%2F%2Fblogcdn.zeemaps.com%2Fworld-of-maps%2Fwp-content%2Fuploads%2F2013%2F05%2FZeeMap-595069.png&tbnid=0z_F5kT1_F2vcM&vet=1&imgrefurl=https%3A%2F%2Fwww.zeemaps.com%2Fworld-of-maps%2Fmap-of-la%2F&docid=ZnsF1VRdOy4N3M&w=576&h=576&hl=en-us&source=sh%2Fx%2Fim%2Fm4%2F3&kgs=ad1f072ae63d45e6&shem=abme%2Ctrie

-Seven U.S. states currently have some form of mansion tax on selling high-priced properties.
+Seven U.S. states currently have some form of mansion tax on the sale of high-priced properties.

 https://en.wikipedia.org/wiki/From_each_according_to_his_ability,_to_each_according_to_his_needs#:~:text=%22From%20each%20according%20to%20his,of%20goods%2C%20capital%20and%20services.

 As the financially successful are targeted, many are left questioning their place in a state that treats their success punitively.
-The disillusionment is not just a feeling; it's a reality, with tens of thousands choosing to leave.
-This departure has left a void in the state's appreciation of their contributions and resulted in significant losses for the California tax base.
+The disillusionment is not just a feeling; it’s a reality, with tens of thousands choosing to leave.
+This departure has left a void in the state’s appreciation of its contributions, resulting in significant losses for the California tax base.
 The negative consequences of this tax are not just theoretical; they are tangible and immediate.

 The government’s first line of attack is always directed towards those who have the most to lose.

 The mansion tax, also known as additional property transfer payments, has significantly impacted the upper-end sales market.
-This burdensome taxation, which took effect on April 1, 2023, has effectively halted the market.
-Potential buyers are deterred by the hefty additional costs, leading to a drastic reduction in sales.
+This burdensome taxation, which took effect on 11 April 2023, has effectively halted the market.
+The high additional costs deter potential buyers, resulting in a significant decline in sales.
 The implications of this tax are not just theoretical; they are tangible and immediate, with the real estate market feeling the brunt of it.

 While California has not yet passed a mansion tax, the approval of Proposition ULA ( United to House L.A.) in Los Angeles County has set a concerning precedent.
-The thresholds were originally $5,000,000 and $ 10,000,000.
-Properties sold after June 30, 2024, above $5,150,000 are subject to a 4% of the overage tax bite, while properties above $10,300,000 will pay 5.5%.
-This additional tax burden and other factors have devastated high-end values in Los Angeles Real Estate, with sales plummeting by 68% in the last year, a worrying trend for the real estate market that should not be overlooked.
+The thresholds were originally $5,000,000 and $10,000,000..
+Properties sold after 30 June 2024, above $5,150,000, are subject to a 4% overage tax, while properties above $10,300,000 will pay a 5.5% tax.
+This additional tax burden, along with other factors, has devastated high-end values in Los Angeles Real Estate, with sales plummeting by 68% in the last year —a worrying trend for the real estate market that should not be overlooked.

 If you sell any property for $5,150,000, you will pay an additional $206,000 in capital gains and state and federal taxes.
 If you sell any property for $10,300,000, you will pay an extra $566,500 in capital gains taxes.

 Fortunately, there may be a strategy to alleviate the burden of the mansion tax.
 Typically, upper-end homes are held by trustees of a family trust, who are occupants.
-If there are co-trustees, such as a husband and wife, they could convey title out of the trust into a fractional ownership form called tenants-in-common.
-This way, each party could sell their property interest and cut the burden by 50%.
-Each of the two parties will be subject to the taxation of their one-half.
+If there are co-trustees, such as a husband and wife, they can convey title out of the trust into a fractional ownership form called a tenancy-in-common.
+This way, each party could protect its property interest and halve the burden.
+Each of the two parties will be subject to the taxation of one-half.
 Consider consulting a Real Property attorney for possible workaround strategies.
 This advice can empower you to take control of your financial situation in the face of this tax.

-The additional taxation proceeds aim to pay for six programs: short-term emergency rental assistance, eviction defense, tenant outreach and education, direct cash assistance for low-income seniors and people with disabilities, tenant protections, and affordable housing production.
-These programs are designed to support vulnerable populations and address housing affordability issues.
+The additional taxation proceeds aim to fund six programs: short-term emergency rental assistance, eviction defense, tenant outreach and education, direct cash assistance for low-income seniors and individuals with disabilities, tenant protections, and affordable housing production.
+These programs are designed to support vulnerable populations and address issues related to housing affordability.
 However, some may question whether the benefits of these programs justify the additional tax burden.

 Affluent property purchasers will opt for neighboring cities outside of Los Angeles, which are not subject to taxation.
-Tax me to death and watch me get out of Dodge, referring to the illusion of Dodge City, Kansas, where citizens left to avoid the gunfighters, gamblers, brothels, and saloons.
-Well, in California, we find that government-sponsored lawlessness, violence, legalized and promoted retail theft, and excessive regulation and taxation have become both normalized and institutionalized.
-This trend could have a significant impact on the real estate market in California.
+Axme to death and watch me get out of Dodge, referring to the illusion of Dodge City, Kansas, where citizens left to avoid the gunfighters, gamblers, brothels, and saloons.
+In California, we find that the government-sponsored lawlessness and violence are legalized and promoted, leading to retail theft.
+Excessive regulation and taxation have become both normalized and institutionalized.
+This trend could have a substantial impact on the California real estate market.
 Pick up the news daily and notice the retailers closing shop because of theft.

 If you find value in this article and share our concerns about the mansion tax, we would like you to take action.
 By forwarding this article to friends and associates, signing up for my articles on www.danharkey.com, and considering contacting your local representatives or participating in community discussions, you can contribute to the movement against the mansion tax.
-Your voice matters, and together, we can make a difference in preserving the financial well-being of our community.
-It's time to take a stand, make our voices heard, and feel empowered in the fight against the mansion tax.
+Together, we can make a difference in preserving the financial well-being of our community.
+It’s time to take a stand, make our voices heard, and feel empowered in the fight against the mansion tax.

 References: